juxor/afaq/markdown/append46.md

-for example, was arguing in 1923 that _"[i]f there is one question which basically not only does not require revision but does not so much as admit the thought of revision, it is the question of the dictatorship of the Party, and its leadership in all spheres of our work."_ [**Leon Trotsky Speaks**, p.
+for example, was arguing in 1923 that _"[i]f there is one question which basically not only does not require revision but does not so much as admit the thought of revision, it is the question of the dictatorship of the Party, and its leadership in all spheres of our work."_ [ **Leon Trotsky Speaks** , p.
 158] Even after the rise of Stalinism, he was still arguing for the _"objective necessity"_ of the _"revolutionary dictatorship of a proletarian party"_ in 1937.
 He stressed that the _"revolutionary party (vanguard) which renounces its own dictatorship surrenders the masses to the counter-revolution . . .
-Abstractly speaking, it would be very well if the party dictatorship could be replaced by the 'dictatorship' of the whole toiling people without any party, but this presupposes such a high level of political development among the masses that it can never be achieved under capitalist conditions."_ [Trotsky, **Writings 1936-37**, pp. 513-4]
+Abstractly speaking, it would be very well if the party dictatorship could be replaced by the 'dictatorship' of the whole toiling people without any party, but this presupposes such a high level of political development among the masses that it can never be achieved under capitalist conditions."_
+[Trotsky, **Writings 1936-37** , pp. 513-4]

 This suggests that the later Trotskyist argument that the Bolsheviks were forced by _"objective factors"_ to replace the dictatorship of the proletariat